nairraf/nms-astrotag/README.md

 ![Screenshot Identified Screen](Images/02.png)

 Entering 'p' will list all 263 galaxies.
-You can use the console's scroll bars to browse through the list and identify the ID for your desired galaxy:
+You can use the console's scroll bars to browse through the list and identify the ID for your desired galaxy.
+The galaxies are color coded based on galaxy type (normal, lush, harsh, empty):

 ![Galaxy List](Images/03.png)
 ![Galaxy List continued](Images/04.png)